-The winner of Below Zero Finnish Art Price 2020, Tuula Närhinen has been in residency at Beaconsfield Gallery in South London since the beginning of January.
-Leading up to the Deep Time Deposits exhibition, Närhinen has spent time at the bottom of the river Thames, collecting items that have found a hiding spot in the Thames’ anaerobic river-mud.
+The winner of Below Zero Finnish Art Price 2020, Tuula Närhinen was in residency at Beaconsfield Gallery in South London early this year.
+Leading up to the Deep Time Deposits exhibition, Närhinen spent time mudlarking at the bottom of the river Thames, collecting items that have found a hiding spot in the Thames’ anaerobic river-mud.
 In these items, Närhinen focuses on looking into the traces and layers of human history.
 The project behind the exhibition includes a fascinating twist thanks to its use of 19th century photographic chemistry.
 She has produced paper with compounds used in early photography, on which she exposes her finds to natural light.

-Deep Time Deposits: Tidal Impressions of the River Thames exhibition at Beaconsfield Gallery, February 26th – April 5th.
+Deep Time Deposits: Tidal Impressions of the River Thames exhibition at Beaconsfield Gallery,.
 Beaconsfield, 22 Newport Street

 Vauxhall, London, SE11 6AY.
 Open on Fridays 11am–4pm.
 Please wear a mask! https://beaconsfield.ltd.uk/about/

 Photo: Still from a video by Rosaliina Elgland